Key takeaways

 Executive Summary

-LangChain is the #1 downloaded agent framework, with 90M monthly downloads and 100k+ GitHub stars.
-The LangChain ecosystem includes the LangChain framework for composable LLM applications, LangGraph for stateful agent orchestration, and LangSmith for observability and deployment.
-Trusted by Klarna, LinkedIn, Uber, and GitLab, LangChain has become the default infrastructure layer for LLM application development.
+LangChain is the #1 downloaded agent framework, with 100M+ monthly downloads and 139k+ GitHub stars as of June 2026.
+The company raised a $125M Series B at a $1.25B valuation in October 2025 and shipped LangChain 1.0 and LangGraph 1.0 alongside it.
+The ecosystem includes the LangChain framework for composable LLM applications, LangGraph for stateful agent orchestration, and LangSmith — now a full agent platform with observability, evaluation, deployment, sandboxes, and autonomous improvement.
+Trusted by Klarna, LinkedIn, Uber, and GitLab — and with 5 of the Fortune 10 as LangSmith customers — LangChain has become the default infrastructure layer for LLM application development.

 | Attribute | Value |